crtlcctrlv/wow-finatra/README.md

-Demonstrates the capabilities of the Finatra through small, simple examples.
+Demonstrates the capabilities of the Finatra framework through small, simple examples.